BurnsCaleb/BurnsCaleb/README.md

 - 👋 Hi, I’m Caleb Burns.
-- 👀 I’m interested in landing a programming job preferably in JAVA or C# but I am a quick learner!
+- 👀 I’m interested in landing a programming job preferably in C# but I am familiar with other languages and I am a quick learner!
-- 🌱 I’m currently learning Computer Information Systems at Des Moines Area Community College.
+- 🌱 I graduated from Des Moines Area Community College with a Computer Information Systems AAS degree.
 - 📫 How to reach me burnscaleb1415@gmail.com.
 - ⚡ Fun fact: I love to golf.